FAQEUCyber Resilience Act

 Annex I Part I point (2)(c) expressly requires the option to temporarily postpone automatic security updates where automatic security updates are applicable.
 The CRA therefore does not require every automatic update to install at the first possible moment regardless of operational context.

-The ETSI guidance in the local CRA corpus gives practical examples of this, including user-defined installation times and postponing download and installation until the product is connected to an unmetered network, while still allowing an override for security updates.
+ETSI implementation examples include user-defined installation times and postponing download or installation until the product is connected to an unmetered network, while still allowing an override for security updates.
 That does not remove the CRA's requirement that updates be disseminated without delay and that vulnerabilities be fixed or mitigated in a timely manner.
-It means the update flow can still accommodate controlled postponement.
+It means the update flow can accommodate controlled postponement.

 Citations